avsa242/sht3x-spin/README.md

 This is a Parallax P8X32A/Propeller MCU driver for Sensirion's SHT3x-series (-DIS, or digital) combination Temperature/Humidity sensors.
-It should work with SHT30, 31 and 35, although it's only been tested with the SHT31.

 The sensor communicates over I2C at up to 1MHz, although I've only had success at up to about 530kHz (using a Propeller Board of Education).